• VAT-free shipping outside Norway

 20. Vanilla beans

-• Pro oxidative effect: Yes, induces colorectal cancer cells.
+• Pro-oxidative effect: Yes, induces apoptosis in colorectal cancer cells.

 21. Sage